vendramin/vendramin.github.io/bachelor_topics.md

 ##### References:
 * G. Malle and B. H. Matzat.
 Inverse Galois theory.
 Springer Monographs in Mathematics.
 Springer, Berlin, 2018.
 Second edition.
 * J.-P. Serre.
 Topics in Galois theory, volume 1 of Research Notes in Mathematics.
 A K Peters, Ltd., Wellesley, MA, second edition, 2008.
 With notes by Henri Darmon.
 ---
+### PSL(2,7) as a Galois group

+Is every finite group the group of symmetries of the roots of a rational polynomial?
+This is the statement of the _Inverse Galois Problem_.
+The goal of this project is to prove that the second non-abelian simple group, which has order 168 and is isomorphic to $\mathrm{PSL}(2,7)$, can be realized as a Galois group over the rationals.

+##### References:
+* Lamacchia, Samuel E. Polynomials with Galois group ${\rm PSL}(2,\,7)$.
+Comm.
+Algebra 8 (1980), no. 10, 983-992.
+---
+### Hilbert's irreducibility theorem

+Roughly speaking, Hilbert’s irreducibility theorem says that if a rational polynomial $f(X, t)$ is irreducible when considered as a polynomial in $X$ over the field $\mathbb{Q}(t)$, then for infinitely many $t_0\in\mathbb Q$, the specialized polynomial $f(X, t_0)$ remains irreducible in $\mathbb{Q}[X]$.
+This theorem is one of the basic tools in attempts to realize finite groups as Galois groups over the rationals.

+##### References:
+* Völklein, Helmut.
+Groups as Galois groups.
+An introduction.
+Cambridge Studies in Advanced Mathematics, 53.
+Cambridge University Press, Cambridge, 1996.

+---
+### (Co)Algebras in (braided) categories

+We are all familiar with the notion of an algebra.
+Some of you may also know what a coalgebra is (in fact, its definition is in some sense more natural than that of an algebra).
+Both of these structures live in the category of vector spaces.
+A natural question then arises: how do algebras and coalgebras look in other categories?
+This very useful generalization can indeed be made, and the situation becomes particularly interesting when the category in question is "braided" (that is, when it has a natural way to interchange objects).

+##### References:
+* Kassel, Christian.
+Quantum groups.
+Graduate Texts in Mathematics, 155.
+Springer-Verlag, New York, 1995.
+* Montgomery.
+Hopf algebras and their actions on rings, volume 82 of CBMS Regional Conference Series in Mathematics.
+Published for the
+Conference Board of the Mathematical Sciences, Washington, DC; by the American Mathematical Society, Providence, RI, 1993.

+---
+### ADE everywhere

+In his book on representation theory, Etingof writes: _If we needed to make contact with an alien civilization and show them how sophisticated our civilization is, perhaps showing them Dynkin diagrams would be the best choice_.
+What is a Dynkin diagram?
+These remarkable diagrams appear all over mathematics, even in the classification of the five Platonic solids!
+Why do they appear everywhere?
+Nobody truly knows, and that mystery is exactly what makes this such a fascinating bachelor project.

+##### References:
+* Cameron, Peter J.; Dechant, Pierre-Philippe; He, Yang-Hui; McKay, John.
+ADE—patterns in mathematics.
+London Mathematical Society Student Texts, 109.
+Cambridge University Press, Cambridge, 2025.
+* Etingof, Pavel; Golberg, Oleg; Hensel, Sebastian; Liu, Tiankai; Schwendner, Alex; Vaintrob, Dmitry; Yudovina, Elena.
+Introduction to representation theory.
+With historical interludes by Slava Gerovitch.
+Student Mathematical Library, 59.
+American Mathematical Society, Providence, RI, 2011.

+---
+### The Herzog–Schönheim conjecture

+The Herzog–Schönheim conjecture is a beautiful and simple statement about how groups can be covered by cosets.
+Despite its elementary formulation, it has resisted proof for decades and remains open in general.
+What do these coverings reveal about the structure of groups?
+This bachelor project explores the conjecture, its known results, and the ideas connecting combinatorics and group theory.

+##### References:
+* Ginosar, Yuval; Schnabel, Ofir.
+Prime factorization conditions providing multiplicities in coset partitions of groups.
+J. Comb.
+Number Theory 3 (2011), no. 2, 75--86.
+* Margolis, Leo; Schnabel, Ofir.
+The Herzog-Schönheim conjecture for small groups and harmonic subgroups.
+Beitr.
+Algebra Geom.
+60 (2019), no. 3, 399-418.

+---

 ### Ore's theorem

 This important, though not very well-known, theorem states that any finite solvable group